 Now, If you are making this recipe, add the noodles from the kitchen towel and cheesecloth directly to the beef mixture.
 Cook on high heat for a few minutes until the noodles are cooked and all the ingredients have married.

 For more Asian flavor, check out our Sticky Asian Chicken HERE!Print

 Forget takeout.
 This quick and easy Asian noodles will hit the spot every time.
 Zucchini noodles with a rich sweet and spicy beef sauce.

-- Now, heat a large deep skillet over medium-high heat and add the avocado and sesame oils.
-Add the onions and garlic to the pan and sauté until the onions are tender and the garlic is fragrant.
+Heat a large deep skillet over medium-high heat and add the avocado and sesame oils.
+Add the onions and garlic to the pan and sauté until the onions are tender and the garlic is fragrant, about 3-5 minutes while stirring continuously.
 Season the onion and garlic with a little salt and pepper.
-Now add the ground beef to the skillet and use a potato masher to break up the beef.
-Continue to cook the ground beef until it’s browned.
+Push the onion and garlic to one side of the pan and add the ground beef to the skillet.
+Use a potato masher to break up the beef.
+Continue to cook the ground beef until it’s browned, about 3-5 minutes.

-- Now, squeeze as much liquid out the zucchini noodles as you possibly can and add the noodles to the skillet with the beef mixture.
-Stir the noodles in with the beef mixture until all the flavors marry and the noodles are tender (about 5-7 minutes).
+Now, squeeze as much liquid out the zucchini noodles as you possibly can and add the noodles to the skillet with the beef mixture.
+Stir the noodles in with the beef mixture until all the flavors marry and the noodles are warm through, about 2-3 minutes.
 At this point, you can taste and add more salt if needed (but you shouldn’t need any more salt).

 If you don’t like or are allergic to zucchini, I would suggest just making the beef sauce and serving it atop any noodle if your choice.
-If you want to keep it Whole30 or Paleo friendly, try making our Sweet Potato Noodles to go with the beef sauce.
+If you want to keep it Whole30 or Paleo friendly, try making our Sweet Potato Noodles or serve with cooked spaghetti squash to go with the beef sauce.